-Soak the dried red bell peppers in a bowl or pan of warm water for 10-15 minutes to soften and rehydrate them.
+Soak the dried red bell peppers in a bowl or pan of warm water for 10 to 15 minutes to soften and rehydrate them.
 After soaking, drain water and remove the stems.

 Slice the garlic cloves.
 Break bread into quarters and set aside.

 Process the peppers, cumin, garlic slices, hot pepper flakes and salt in a food processor or blender to create a paste.
 While blending, drizzle in olive oil gradually.
 Alternately add small pieces of the bread and small amounts of water or broth until the sauce is thick, but not as thick as a paste.
-Add 1-2 teaspoon vinegar or more, according to your taste.
+Add 1 to 2 teaspoons of vinegar or more, according to your taste.